mattpovey/smarmy/README.md

 rc_cmd $1
 ```
-The script writes an entry to syslog every
+The script writes an entry to syslog every 'report_interval' telegrams.
 ## Notes

 - This script uses the dsmr_parser library to parse the smartmeter data.
 Ensure that the correct telegram specification for your meter is imported.